 Owner Colby Bell cited a tough freight market and environmental regulations as the primary factors in the company’s failure, according to the Ceres Courier, which broke the story.
 Starlite also announced its closure on its Facebook page.

 “We tried to provide a healthy work environment for our employees and give them the best wages and benefits we could,” Bell said.
 “But in the end, the rates that were available did not support the cost structure needed to compensate our employees appropriately.”

-The company served clients through an 11-state region, spanning from the Rocky Mountains to the Pacific coast.
+The company served clients through an 11-state region stretching from the Rocky Mountains to the Pacific Coast.

 Even more challenging, trucking volumes have been running between 2 percent and 7 percent in equivalent days in 2018, starting with a large drop in mid-May.

 While rates and load volumes reflect the demand side of the freight market and paint a picture of the revenue conditions for carriers, the profit story is much worse.
 In the past two years, carriers have seen significant cost inflation and operational pressure in almost every aspect of their businesses.

 Wage increases for drivers have increased by double digits, insurance renewal rates have gone up and equipment is more expensive to maintain.
 Carriers have been forced to buy electronic logging devices, running their trucks with an inflexible clock.